scottpdawson/scottpdawson/posts/musing/explora-i.md

 As Amy got ready for dinner the first evening, she used the [Dyson hair dryer](https://www.dyson.com/hair-care/hair-dryers/supersonic).
 It was the best hair dryer she’d ever used, so we looked that one up, too.
 Again, _luxury._

-The host assigned to our room was attentive and friendly.
+Ravi, the host assigned to our room, was attentive and friendly.
 We really didn’t need anything special during our stay, as any needs we had seemed to have been anticipated by the well-stocked room.
+He did check in whenever our paths crossed and we always enjoyed chatting with him.
 We received little gifts most days: tote bags, souvenir water bottles, Moleskine notebooks, bath and shower oil, and artisanal chocolates.
 Very nice touches.

 {% picture "/images/2023/explora/chocolates.jpg", "Fancy chocolates" %}